radek-sprta/awesome-game-remakes/README.md

 - [DreeRally](https://github.com/enriquesomolinos/DreeRally) - Death Rally engine reimplementation.
 - [OpenNFS](https://github.com/OpenNFS/OpenNFS) - Attempt to recreate the classic Need for Speed Games (1-6).
 - [Vangers](https://github.com/KranX/Vangers) - Racing/RPG hybrid made open-source by its creators, written in C++.
+- [Vange-rs](https://github.com/kvark/vange-rs) - The idea of this project is to replicate the old look and behavior of Vangers, but with native hardware acceleration for the graphics.

 ## Simulator
 - [DXX-Rebirth](https://github.com/dxx-rebirth/dxx-rebirth) - Source port of the Descent and Descent 2 Engines for Windows, macOS, Linux.